Free Staff Turnover Calculator UK | Rate and Cost Analysis

 How can you reduce staff turnover?

 Reducing turnover requires understanding why people leave.
 Exit interviews, engagement surveys, and stay interviews are the best tools for identifying root causes.
+Once you know why people are leaving, you can take targeted action.

 • Competitive pay and benefits: Benchmark salaries against market rates regularly.
 Consider total reward, not just base salary.
+Review pension contributions and benefits packages.

 • Career development: Provide clear progression paths, training budgets, and internal mobility opportunities.
+Employees who see a future stay longer.

 • Strong onboarding: A structured onboarding programme in the first 90 days significantly reduces early attrition.
+Up to 20% of turnover happens in the first 45 days.

 • Recognition and purpose: Regular recognition and connection to company mission improve retention.
+Employees who feel valued are 3x less likely to leave.

 Common questions